cesarderio/Notes/Tutorials/README.md

 ## Resources and Utilities

+- [Figma Tutorial](./Figma.md): A cloud-based design tool used for creating user interfaces, prototypes, and collaborative design projects.
+- [FileZilla](./FileZilla.md): A free and open-source FTP client used for transferring files between a local computer and a remote server.
 - [Kali Linux Tutorial](./Kali.md): Explore the tools and techniques for ethical hacking and penetration testing with Kali Linux.
 - [Linux Commands Tutorial](./Linux_Cmds.md): References, practical examples, and best practices for efficient Linux system management.
 - [Raspberry Pi Backup Image Tutorial](./RPi_Backup_img.md): Guide to backing up Raspberry Pi SD cards.